serverless/serverless/docs/providers/aws/events/websocket.md

 ## Using API keys

 If you want to work with API keys, you can set the `private` property to `true`.
-This enforces API key requirements on the endpoint. _Please note that most WS implementations in browsers don't support additional request-header values.
+This enforces API key requirements on the endpoint. _Please note that most Websocket implementations in browsers don't support additional request-header values.
 This configuration currently only makes sense if you use a custom authorizer that provides the key automatically._:

 ```yml
 provider: